 Behaviour & Emotional Regulation

-The Principles we follow in relation to behaviour at Shepherds Down School:
+The Principles we follow in relation to behavior at Shepherds Down School:

 It is the policy at Shepherds Down School to help our children to develop into responsible, caring members of the community who value themselves and respect others.